Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The uncertainties determined by the CMS luminosity monitoring are partially correlated among the data sets~\cite{lumi16, lumi17, lumi18}, resulting in overall uncertainties of 1.2, 2.3, and 2.5\% for the 2016, 2017, and 2018 integrated luminosities, respectively.
 This uncertainty affects only the integrated yields, not the shapes of the distributions.

 Uncertainties at the matrix-element level, which impact both the normalization and shape of the background and signal processes, are evaluated through separate variations of the renormalization and factorization scales.
-Specifically, the renormalization scale is varied by a factor of 2 (or 0.5) while keeping the factorization scale fixed, and vice versa.
-The resulting uncertainties are then combined by taking the envelope of these variations relative to the nominal expectation~\cite{Kalogeropoulos:2018cke}.
+Specifically, the renormalization and factorization scales are varied independently by a factor of 2 and 0.5.
+The resulting uncertainties are then combined by taking the envelope of these variations relative to the nominal expectation, without considering the combinations where one scale is varied by a factor of 2.0 and the other one by a factor of 0.5~\cite{Cacciari:2003fi, Catani:2003zt}.
 These uncertainties are considered uncorrelated across different process categories but are correlated across the data-taking years.

 The MC samples are generated using a default PDF set, as mentioned in Section~\ref{sec:samples}, and event weights corresponding to the 100 PDF alternative set members are also stored, evaluated with the \MGvATNLO reweighting technique introduced in Section 3.
 These are used to evaluate the PDF systematic uncertainties according to the procedure recommended by the PDF4LHC group~\cite{PDFunc}, which is based on the same strategy explained in the previous paragraph.
 They are correlated among the data-taking years and processes.